wearenocomputer/curve-fitting/README.md

 # Curve Fitting

-Jypyter notebook example with simple curve fitting on a parabola function.
+Python Jupyter notebook example with simple curve fitting on a parabola function.

 Using numpy and built in curve fitting method in scipy